- Blog

 8. Which platform offers better value for social media creators?

-9. Will Kling 3.0 ever have audio generation?
+9. Does Kling 3.0 support native audio now?

 10. How do Veo 3 and Kling 3.0 compare to Runway Gen-4?

 All three are top-tier AI video generators, but they serve different needs.
 Runway Gen-4 offers the best video editing and transformation capabilities.
-Veo 3 leads in raw cinematic quality and audio.
-Kling 3.0 leads in human subject rendering and cost efficiency.
+Veo 3 leads in raw cinematic quality and audio-video polish.
+Kling 3.0 leads in multi-shot storyboarding, human subject rendering, and cost-efficient iteration.
 For a detailed comparison, see our Veo 3 vs Runway Gen-4 breakdown.

 Bottom Line

-Try Veo 3 for free — 4K video with native audio, no watermark.
+Try Veo 3 for free — AI video generation with native audio and no watermark.

 Related: Veo 3 vs Kling 2.0 | Veo 3 vs Runway Gen-4 | Veo 3 API Guide